Is Rice Bran Oil a Healthy Fat?Updated: July 20, 2017healthy fats

 Rice Bran Oil is nonGMO

 The biggest plus for rice bran oil is that it is nonGMO whether from organic or conventionally grown rice.
 Anytime you can eliminate a source of genetically modified foods from your life, it is a step toward better health.
 The conventional thought that GMOs are safe and healthy to eat is nothing but biotech marketing propaganda.
-This article details 11 scientific reasons why GMOs should be carefully avoided in the diet as much as possible, unless of course, being a guinea pig is your thing.
+This article details 11 scientific reasons to avoid GMOs in the diet as much as possible, unless of course, being a guinea pig is your thing.

 The argument that GMOs will “feed the hungry” and “save the starving” is also a hollow one as pointed out by Zambian president Levy Mwanawasa (1),